 The injection process is most commonly described as "Wiltshire Cure".
 Sounds pleasant and traditional doesn't it?
 In our view, any mass produced bacon described as Wiltshire Cure should be avoided.

-It's the polyphosphates that exude as white goo during the cooking process along with much of the water that it was intended to retain.
+It's the polyphosphates that exude as white goo during cooking along with much of the water that it was intended to retain.
 Next time you cook some cheap bacon, take a look at what happens.
 A load of water comes out as well that white stuff, it boils rather than fries and it shrivels into nothing.
 Arguably now cooked it will weigh less than a bacon rasher that has been air dried.

 My air dried bacon is also nitrite free and that's because I prefer to leave it out.

 Go back four hundred years and someone found that by adding salt petre to ham and bacon that it not only aided the preservation process but it also turned the bacon colour pink.